jlaurellax/data_science_portfolio.github.io/_posts/2023-03-12-data-prep-feat-selection-los.md

 <br>
 ### Actions <a name="overview-actions"></a>

-This project focuses on completing the steps for dealing with extreme values (i.e., outliers), missing values, converting categorical values, and performing feature scaling before using a technique called Recursive Feature Elimination with Cross-Validation to select features, using the RFECV module from the Sci-Kit Learn library.
+This project focuses on completing the steps for dealing with extreme values (i.e., outliers), missing values, converting categorical values, and performing feature scaling before using a technique called Recursive Feature Elimination with Cross-Validation (RFECV) to perform Feature Selection.
+For the RFECV process, I use the RFECV module from the Sci-Kit Learn library.
 Full details of this module and the concept behind its use are in the dedicated section below.
 Coding samples are included.

 My first step with any project is to import the required packages that I'll use.
 I then import the dataset, generally as a Comma-Separated Values (CSV) file, into a dataframe using the Pandas library.